tdoug19/ENSE_352_Lab/Lab-5/C_384_Lights_Switches.md

 Last week you configured the onboard button to control the onboard LED.
 Repeat this but using a C project.

 ### Phase 2
 If you have not done so already, use the parts from your electronics course to build the circuit from the schematic provided on URCourses.
-There is also a video for your resource.

 ### Phase 3
 Once the circuit is built, write the code such that each button will control a corresponding LED like a light switch.